AlexTi/discourse/README.md

-newlines are awsm !
+bum. newlines are awsm !
 I love pushing ! and another one

 <a href="http://www.discourse.org/">![Logo](images/discourse.png)</a>